HRDAG/training-docs/languages/R/output/performance.md

   note about parallelism</a>
 - <a href="#a-note-about-data-frames" id="toc-a-note-about-data-frames">A
   note about data frames</a>
+  - <a href="#the-two-kinds-of-in-memory-data-frames"
+    id="toc-the-two-kinds-of-in-memory-data-frames">The two kinds of
+    in-memory data frames</a>
   - <a href="#memory" id="toc-memory">memory</a>
   - <a href="#misc" id="toc-misc">misc</a>
+  - <a
+    href="#example-free-speedups-by-replacing-dataframetibble-with-datatable"
+    id="toc-example-free-speedups-by-replacing-dataframetibble-with-datatable">example:
+    free speedups by replacing <code>data.frame/tibble</code> with
+    <code>data.table</code></a>
 - <a href="#further-reading" id="toc-further-reading">Further reading</a>

 # The main rules